jhnsn1dn/amazonWebMockup/README.md

 # amazonWebMockup
-I am working on the front-end of a mockup interface of Amazon shopping website.
+I am working on the front-end of a mockup interface of Amazon shopping website, using HTML and inline CSS.